jeremyBanks/inline/README.md

 - Fallible alternatives instead of panicking, including for the case of writing values when the source files don't exist (they can still be saved in-memory).
 - External data, not just inline.
+- While the value has only been read, we can hold on to a Weak Arc of its state and let it be freed.
+Once it's been written to, we need to keep it in memory forever, so we leak a reference.

 ## Basic Use